danthegoodman1/icedb/icedb/v3/ARCHITECTURE.md

 To get a snapshot-consistent view of the database, a reader must perform the following actions:

-1. Choose a timestamp in milliseconds as your view of the log *(this should not be older than the `tmb_grace_sec` to prevent missing data)*
-2. List all files in the `_log` prefix for the table
+1. List all files in the `_log` prefix for the table
-3. Read each found log file sequentially (they are sorted by time), removing known data parts as file markers are found with tombstone references, and accumulating the current schema (handling schema conflicts if found)
+2. Read each found log file sequentially (they are sorted by time), removing known data parts as file markers are found with tombstone references, and accumulating the current schema (handling schema conflicts if found)
-4. Return the final list of active files and accumulated schema
+3. Return the final list of active files and accumulated schema

-The timestamp is important as listed files created after the timestamp must be ignored, as any pagination could cause inconsistent view of the data.
+A stable timestamp can be optionally used to "time travel" *(this should not be older than the `tmb_grace_sec` to prevent missing data)*.
+This can be used for repeatable reads of the same view of the data.

 ## Merging